Last updated on April 12th, 2018

 Tourism is a very important industry for Nepal, thus you will meet many people connected to the hospitality industry who will try to make your stay better.
 On the border you will hear from the officer a smiling “Welcome to Nepal” and you are free to go.

 Visa tip: Carry with you US dollars (30 to 100 depending on the length of stay) to pay for Nepalese visa.
-If you are an Indian citizen, you don’t require a visa.
-You just have to carry an ID proof with you.
+If you are an Indian citizen, you don’t require a visa to enter Nepal.
+You just have to carry a valid ID proof with you.

 Note: Citizens of Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Palestine, and Afghanistan need to apply for Nepali visa at their home countries as they can’t be granted visa on arrival in Nepal.